paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 kubectl get deployments
 ```
 ### 2.4 Launching the Application
-This program just prints to the STDOUT
 > [!TIP]
-> Launch a service to expose the application:
+> Launch a service to expose the application.
+Your default web browser will open the application.:

 ```sh
 minikube service fibonacci-service